LASI22 Workshops & Tutorials

 Title: Power to the User: Using Participatory Design to develop Learning Analytics tools

 How often do Learning Analytics tools disappoint developers and users?
-As designers and researchers we tend to have a clear idea of how we want our LA tools to change the lives of faculty, administrators and students.
-However, when they are rolled out, we are often shocked by the reality of users who have a different idea of what the tools may be for, fail to see how they fit their practice, or use it in unforeseen, sometimes even negative, ways.
+As designers and researchers we tend to have a clear idea of how our LA tools will change the lives of faculty, administrators and students.
+Then, as they are rolled out, we are often shocked by the reality of users who have a different idea of what the tools are for, who fail to see implications for their practice, or use it in unforeseen ways –sometimes ones we consider negative.
 For decades, Participatory Design processes have been used in the field of human-computer interaction to address some of these challenges.
 Involving stakeholders in design processes can empower them and render tools which are adjusted to their needs, routines and values.

 • Participants will be introduced to the concept of Participatory Design and the reasoning (practical and ethical) behind the implementation of this design methodology.

-• We will discuss key elements of designing experiences that lend themselves to participation of stakeholders, discussing issues of power, shared knowledge, authentic participation, and designing for creativity.
+• We will discuss key elements of designing experiences that lend themselves to participation of stakeholders, discussing issues of power, shared knowledge, encouragement of participation, and designing for creativity.

 • They will use an example to begin to develop an outline for a process of participatory design for LA.